flutter/website/src/development/tools/devtools/performance.md

 ## Enhance tracing

 To view more detailed tracing in the timeline events chart, use the options in the enhance tracing dropdown:

 {{site.alert.note}}
   Frame times may be negatively affected when these options are enabled.
 {{site.alert.end}}

 ![Screenshot of enhance tracing dropdown]({{site.url}}/assets/images/docs/tools/devtools/enhance-tracing.png)

-To see the new timeline events, trigger a new frame by interacting with your app.
+To see the new timeline events, reproduce the activity in your app that you are interested in tracing, and then select a frame to inspect the timeline.

 ### Track widget builds

-To see the build() methods in the timeline, enable the Track Widget Builds option.
+To see the build() method events in the timeline, enable the Track Widget Builds option.
 The name of the widget is shown in the timeline event.

 ![Screenshot of track widget builds]({{site.url}}/assets/images/docs/tools/devtools/track-widget-builds.png)

 ### Track layouts

-To see layout information, enable the Track Layouts option:
+To see render object layout events in the timeline, enable the Track Layouts option:

 ![Screenshot of track layouts]({{site.url}}/assets/images/docs/tools/devtools/track-layouts.png)

 ### Track paints

-To see paint information in the timeline, enable the Track Paints option:
+To see render object paint events in the timeline, enable the Track Paints option:

 ![Screenshot of track paints]({{site.url}}/assets/images/docs/tools/devtools/track-paints.png)

-## Debugging options

-###

 ## Import and export